-- "900 MHz band" means those electromagnetic radio spectrum pairs located between 896-901 MHz (uplink frequencies) and 935-940 MHz (down link frequencies) that are licensed for use in the United States by the FCC. - "FCC" means the Federal Communications Commission. - "FCC Licenses" means the licenses to spectrum in the 900 MHz band we acquired from Sprint pursuant to the Sprint APA. - "iDEN" means Integrated Digital Enhanced Network. - "Motorola" means Motorola Solutions, Inc. and its subsidiaries. - "Motorola Digital Technology" means a proprietary Motorola digital radio product which may be Motorola's MotoTRBO Technology or another digital technology selected by the Company. - "private placement" refers to our June 10, 2014 issuance and private sale of 10,925,000 shares of our common stock pursuant to Rule 144A, Regulation S and Section 4(a)(2) under the Securities Act. - "PTT" means push-to-talk. - "Securities Act" means the Securities Act of 1933, as amended. - "Spectrum Assets" refers to the FCC Licenses and operating equipment we acquired from Sprint pursuant to the Sprint APA. - "Spectrum Closing" refers to September 13, 2014, the date we acquired the Spectrum Assets from Sprint. - "Sprint" means Sprint Corporation or its subsidiaries. - "Sprint APA" refers to the Asset Purchase Agreement, dated May 13, 2014, as amended on May 28, 2014, between the Company and Sprint. - "trust" refers to the PDV Investor Trust, the Delaware statutory trust formed in order to hold the proceeds of the private placement pending the Spectrum Closing.
+- "900 MHz band" means those electromagnetic radio spectrum pairs located between 896-901 MHz (uplink frequencies) and 935-940 MHz (down link frequencies) that are licensed for use in the United States by the FCC. - "B/ILT" means Business/Industrial/Land Transportation. - "Exchange Act" means the Securities Exchange Act of 1934, as amended. - "FCC" means the Federal Communications Commission. - · "FCC Licenses" means the licenses to spectrum in the 900 MHz band we acquired from Sprint pursuant to the Sprint APA. - "Fiscal 2013" means the year ended March 31, 2013. - "Fiscal 2014" means the year ended March 31, 2014. - "Fiscal 2015" means the year ended March 31, 2015. - "Fiscal 2016" means the year ending March 31, 2016. - "iDEN" means Integrated Digital Enhanced Network. - "June 2014 private placement" refers to our June 10, 2014 issuance and private sale of 10,925,000 shares of our common stock pursuant to Rule 144A, Regulation S and Section 4(a)(2) under the Securities Act. - "Motorola" means Motorola Solutions, Inc. and its subsidiaries. - "Motorola Digital Technology" means a proprietary Motorola digital radio product which may be Motorola's MotoTRBO Technology or another digital technology selected by the Company. - "Nextel" means Nextel Communications, Inc.

+- "PTT" means push-to-talk. - "Securities Act" means the Securities Act of 1933, as amended. - "SMR" means Specialized Mobile Radio. - "Spectrum Assets" refers to the FCC Licenses and operating equipment we acquired from Sprint pursuant to the Sprint APA. - "Spectrum Closing" refers to September 15, 2014, the date we acquired the Spectrum Assets from Sprint. - "Sprint" means Sprint Corporation or its subsidiaries. - "Sprint APA" refers to the Asset Purchase Agreement, dated May 13, 2014, as amended on May 28, 2014, between the Company and Sprint. - "PDV Investor Trust" refers to the PDV Investor Trust, the Delaware statutory trust formed in order to hold the proceeds of the June 2014 private placement pending the Spectrum Closing.